In a hurry? Do blue light glasses work on someone who’s colorblind? Absolutely! I’m red/green colorblind and my Gunnars are amazing!

 Not all color blind people perceive colors in the same way.

-Some color blind people can see only red, green, or blue among all other colors from the color spectrum.
+Some color blind people can’t see red and green properly.
+Or a smaller percentage can’t distinguish between blue among all other colors from the color spectrum.
 There are also rare cases where people can not see any colors at all.

 It might seem ironic to try and block out one of the colors you are able to see among others you can’t see – but you will still see about 30% of the color.
 Also, you will only wear computer glasses when you’re staring at the screens.